 The only thing it lacks it the ability to prime it one-handed, but its excellent form, firepower, and practicality is why it has managed to dislodge our long-term best pick, the Hammershot, as our best NERF pistol!

 Read my full review of the NERF Rival Kronos XVIII-500 here.

 Side note: I should also mention the Nerf Rival Heracles, which is essentially a Kronos with ammo storage…for a lot more money!
-I found the ammo storage got in the way with holstering, so I would pick the Kronos.
+I found the ammo storage got in the way of holstering so I would pick the Kronos.